 Greg’s Nelson’s TV began with the South African Broadcast Corporation (SABC) where he worked as a news cameraman and editor for 10 years.
 Greg covered the release of Nelson Mandela for WTN and worked for Associated Press.
 He was contracted for two years to ITN Channel 4 News as a multi-skilled Cameraman/Editor, working in Africa and the Far East where he assisted in establishing a Hong Kong Bureau.
-Greg’s childhood passion for the natural world and his creative eye led to him working for leading international wildlife outlets as a DOP (Director of Photography).
-Discovery Channel, BBC, National Geographic, and Animal Planet.
+Greg’s childhood passion for the natural world and his creative eye led to him working as a director of photography (DOP) for leading international wildlife outlets: Discovery Channel, BBC, National Geographic, and Animal Planet.
 He has much experience filming elephants and was the DOP for the film When Giants Fall (2015).

 Tom Mahamba is one of the lead characters in Last of the Big Tuskers.
-Tom was born in Maputaland and is currently a guide and manager at Tembe Lodge in Tembe Elephant Park, South Africa.
+Tom was born in Maputaland and was a guide and manager at Tembe Lodge in Tembe Elephant Park, South Africa.
 Tom had a deeply personal relationship with Isilo and knew the legendary elephant better than almost anyone.
-He is somewhat of a legend as a guide at the park and many visitors remember him for his welcoming smile and bubbling personality.
-Tom has had a life-long passion for elephants and conservation and is deeply involved in efforts to preserve the big tusker elephants of Tembe for generations to come.
+Tom is somewhat of a legend as a guide at the park and many visitors remember him for his welcoming smile and bubbling personality.
+His was a life-long passion for elephants and conservation, and he was deeply involved in efforts to preserve the big tusker elephants of Tembe for generations to come.

 Johan Marais is the world’s undisputed authority on big tuskers and has written several books on the subject.
 He is also a respected veterinarian who specializes in large mammals like elephants and his insights into the big tuskers of Africa are incredibly valuable to the future conservation of these giants and their genes.
 Johan has traveled all across Africa in his quest to photograph and document the last big tuskers on the planet.